TheAlternativeZurich/HackingSessionSheet/010-basics.md

 # Basics

-This aims to train usage of basic commands.
+This section aims to introduce you to, and train the usage of basic concepts and commands.

 ## Explanation of Basic Concepts

 Here you will find a short explanation of the main concepts to get you started.
-If you're tired of reading or already know most of this from the Toolkit course, then skip down to the Exercises section to test your skills at some practical tasks.
+If you're tired of reading or already know most of this from the Toolkit course, then skip down to the `Exercises` section to test your skills at some practical tasks.

+### Terminal and Commands

 The Linux terminal, also called console, is the standard command line interface we use to enter commands.
 It is found on every Linux distribution, and is the most versatile tool at your disposal.
 It lets you use a so-called `shell`, which is in simple terms a program that takes commands written by the user and executes them.
 Don't worry much about the exact definitions of a shell and a terminal.
 Being able to differentiate the two is irrelevant for an every-day user.